 - 1. Remove battery.
-Refer to Section "BATTERY REMOVAL". - 2.
+See Section on Battery Removal - 2.
 Place battery in a well ventilated area on a level surface. - 3.
 Using distilled water, refill cells as required to cover cell plates of which can also be visualized through the plastic battery case. - 4.
 With cell caps removed, connect battery charger to battery terminals.
 Red to positive (+) terminal and black to negative (-) terminal. - 5.
 Slow charge battery at 1 amp for 10 hours. - 6.
 If battery will not accept charge or is partially charged after 10 hours of charging at 1 amp, replace with new battery.